Leith Street, George Town

-Leith Street is a narrow road within the UNESCO World Heritage Site of the city of George Town in Penang, Malaysia.
+Leith Street is a narrow road within the UNESCO World Heritage Site of the city of George Town within the Malaysian state of Penang.
 Once known as an enclave for rich Hakka tycoons, it is home to the famous Cheong Fatt Tze Mansion.

 The road was laid out in the early 19th century and named after one of the first Governors of Penang.

 Etymology

 Leith Street was named after George Alexander William Leith, who became the Lieutenant-Governor of Penang between 1800 and 1803.
 During Leith's tenure, he succeeded in gaining a narrow hinterland on the Malay Peninsula directly opposite Penang Island from Kedah; the land was subsequently named Province Wellesley (now Seberang Perai).

 Leith also presided over the establishment of a committee of assessors in 1800.
 It was the first local authority to be founded in Malaya; the committee would gradually evolve over the centuries into the present-day Penang Island City Council.

 When Leith Street was created in the early 19th century, the road was to be lined with palm trees, hence the Malay nickname Nyior Cabang.